 Emily Shire, Journalist & Politics Editor at Bustle

 Dr. Sharon Weiss-Greenberg, JOFA: The Jewish Feminist Orthodox Alliance

 Marisa Kabas, Freelance Writer

 Moderated by Bari Weiss, Staff Editor, The New York Times

 For more information and to reserve your seat click here!

 "Mehitzot over matter"

-The Fall 2015/Winter 2016 JOFA Journal focusing on Abuse and ways to prevent it is now available online!
+The Fall 2016 JOFA Journal focusing on Mehitzot is now available online!